classroomtechtools/classroomtechtools.github.io/awesometables/README.md

 …by [classroomtechtools.com](http://classroomtechtools.com)

-These are instructions for turning awesometables into more of a web app.
-That means you can write javascript / jquery code to do whatever you want.
+If you are not familiar with awesometables, this is a tool that requires awesometables and its proxy and templating features, that can turn any Google Site into a full-fledge web app.

-The secret sauce is by using the provided proxy to instruct the browser, upon loading up the awesometable, to bring in any external css or javascript files, for example jquery.
-You can think of the proxy as injecting javascript into the browser.
-It loads any dependencies, reads in information from the Template, and calls the function `main` (which you'll have to define in one of your external javascript files).
-Whenver the awesometable changes its content, the `update` function is called.
+If you are already familiar with awesometables, this just gives new meaning to the `<script>` information that is defined in the template of your awesometable.
+Instead of writing the javascript right there in the Google Sheet, we are able to write javascript in an externally-defined javascript file.
+We are also able to load dependencies.
+In other words, we can bring in front-end development tools and extend our awesometable to do whatever we want.
+If that doesn't entice you, just by using the proxy, you gain lots of features anyway.

 The code is released into the public domain, "as is".